The Columbia Center for Psychoanalytic Training and Research

 Since its establishment in 1945, The Columbia University Center for Psychoanalytic Training and Research has provided psychoanalytic treatment to people in the greater metropolitan area.
 As part of the Department of Psychiatry of the Columbia University College of Physicians and Surgeons, the Center is an integral part of the scientific environment enriched by experts from the biological, psychological, and social sciences.

-For further information about our Center, including information about consultations training programs, please call the Psychoanalytic Center at 646-774-8625, or visit our website.
+For further information about our Center, including information about consultations training programs, please contact us.